sagor9116/sagor9116/README.md

 ## I'm Sagor Roy 👨
 <!--Introduction -->

-I am a **Front-End Web Developer** 👨‍💻 with the ability to adapt in both self-starting and collaborate environment while staying focused on achieving high quality results under strict deadlines.
+I am a **Front-End Web Developer** 👨‍💻 with the ability to adapt in both self-starting and collaborative environments while staying focused on achieving high-quality results under strict deadlines.
 Eager to tackle web development/design challenges to achieve lasting impacts on user experience.
 I love to build websites and web applications using React.js.
 I have built projects using HTML5, CSS3, JavaScript, React.js, and React.js’s one of the fastest frameworks Next.js and Gatsby.js.
 Do :star2: my repository if you find my projects interesting. 🎐 ✌️ 🎐

 <!-- Working GIF -->
 <img src="https://c.tenor.com/2uyENRmiUt0AAAAC/coding.gif" alt="dev_object" align="right" width="500" height="250" />